 Carbon neutral travel means reducing your trip’s emissions as much as possible—first by choosing lower-carbon routes, stays, and habits—and only then offsetting the small remainder with verified, high-quality projects.
+Instead of treating offsets as a guilt eraser, you treat them as the fifth and final step in a practical low-carbon travel workflow.

 What “carbon neutral travel” really means (and what it doesn’t)

-- Reduce emissions at the source,
+- Reduce emissions at the source.

-- Replace high-carbon options with lower-carbon alternatives, and
+- Replace high-carbon options with lower-carbon alternatives.

 - Responsibly offset the truly unavoidable remainder.